If you have a question that is not listed, please don't hesitate to make contact with us to ask.

 Our regular GVR run service runs between Glenbrook and Waiuku along our own 7.5 km long railway.

-Passengers may board at either end, and all our ticket types are a return fear to whichever station boarded at.
+Passengers may board and disembark at either end, and all our ticket types are a return fare to the station at which you boarded.

-The return trip takes around 65 minutes, that includes a 15 minute stop over at our workshops for passengers to alight and look around.
+The return trip takes around 65 minutes, which includes a 15 minute stop-over at our workshops for passengers to alight and view our restoration projects.
 For more details go here

 How does a steam locomotive work?